yogeshwaranm-turing/amazon-agentic/envs/finance_experts/tools/interface_4/policy.md

 ## Report Creation & Generation

-Verify that approval is present using approval_lookup (Fund Manager approval is required for report type “performance and financial reports”, and Finance Officer approval is required for “holding reports”).
+Verify that approval is present using verify_approval (Fund Manager approval is required for report type “performance and financial reports”, and Finance Officer approval is required for “holding reports”).
 Obtain fund_id, investor_id (optional), report_date, report_type, export_period_end, and fund_manager_approval or finance_officer_approval from (1).
 Verify that the fund or investor (if investor information is provided) exist using lookup_fund_entities and lookup_instrument_entities.
 Check for existing reports from the result of (3) using lookup_reporting_entities.
-Generate the report using generate_report.
+Generate the report using produce_report.
 Create an audit entry for report generation using record_new_audit_trail.

-**Halt, and use transfer_to_human if you receive the following errors; otherwise complete the SOP:**
+**Halt, and use handover_to_human if you receive the following errors; otherwise complete the SOP:**
 - Fund or investor not found
 - Report already exists for the period
 - Invalid report type